matteobortolazzo/stylo/README.md

 [ChatGPT](https://openai.com/blog/chatgpt) help with the name, syntax and boilerplate code.

 Give it a try at [https://matteobortolazzo.github.io/stylo/](https://matteobortolazzo.github.io/stylo/)!

+You can use [example.stylo](./example.stylo) to test.

 ![Stylo example](./imgs/example.png)